5 min read

 Individuals must understand what’s changing, its rationale, and what’s expected of them.
 Adam Hickman, in his article for Gallup, shared the importance of communication when changing culture.
 He said, “If a culture change is what's desired, employees have to hear and feel the need for change.
 They need to know how a focus on individual development flows from the organization's mission or purpose.
 And they need to know why it will lead to better performance and results.”

-The role of frequent communication and reinforcement of your vision for the culture and work environment cannot be discounted in the pursuit of changing a work environment and culture.
+Frequent communication and reinforcement of your vision for the culture and work environment play a crucial role in changing the work environment and culture.

 Invest in training and coaching